addok/addok/docs/config.md

     ATTRIBUTION = {source: attribution, source2: attribution2}

 #### EXTRA_FIELDS (list of dicts)
-Sometimes you just want to extend default fields.
+Sometimes you just want to extend [default fields](#fields-list-of-dicts).

     EXTRA_FIELDS = [
         {'key': 'myfield'},
     ]

 #### FIELDS (list of dicts)
-The document fields you want to index.
+The document fields *you want to index*.
 It's a list of dict, each one defining an indexed field.
 Available keys:

 - **key** (*mandatory*): the key of the field in the document